DensityCo/structure/README.md

 ## Getting Started

+Structure can be installed on its own, or with [create-react-app](https://github.com/facebookincubator/create-react-app/).

+### create-react-app

-*Note: For React apps, structure can be set to be the `react-scripts` package for easy setup: `create-react-app --scripts-version @density/structure`
+For new React applications, structure can be configured as the `react-scripts` package (does not include a testing framework):

+    `create-react-app --scripts-version @density/structure my-app`

+### NPM

 1. Install structure (`npm i -S @density/structure`)
 2. Create a build script.
 Here's an example: